Fariarx/esp8266configfile/README.md

 # ESP8266 Config write/read
 Simple byte write/read into flash with serialization/deserialization of config's struct.
-Limited only by the flash memory of your controller.
+Limited only by the flash memory of your controller. or eeprom size.

 # Example
 Write/read struct: